-Contact Information:

-Phone: 217/206-6770

-Email: csc@uis.edu

-Wobsito: www.csc.uis.ou

-Website: www.csc.uis.edu

-The Computer Science certificates are designed to provide specialized knowledge and skills required for teaching information assurance and systems security at the college level.
+Contact Information: Phone: 217/206-6770 Email: csc@uis.edu Website: http://csc.uis.edu/ The Computer Science certificates are designed to provide specialized knowledge and skills required for teaching information assurance and systems security at the college level.
 The curricula focus on developing a cadre of teachers qualified to teach information assurance and systems security classes at community colleges and universities.
 Certificates are awarded on completion of the course work.
 Information for each is available from the Computer Science Department.